ShrimpingIt/website_text/src/content/project/blink/build.md

 ![Decoupling capacitor][step02]

-Look for the 100 nanoFarad (nF) ceramic capacitor, a small disc with two thin wires coming out of it marked '104'.
+Look for a 100 nanoFarad (nF) ceramic capacitor, a small disc with two thin wires coming out of it marked '104'.
 These have no orientation, each leg is the same as the other.

-This ‘decoupling’ capacitor smooths electrical spikes, so that the reboot signal sent through to Pin 1 is stable and reliably detected.
+This ‘decoupling’ capacitor smooths electrical spikes, so the reboot signal sent through to Pin 1 is reliably detected.
 The chip should reboot only when you request it (e.g. when you’re reprogramming the microcontroller).

-The digits 104 indicate capacitance in picoFarads using scientific notation.
-The last figure '4' tells us how many zeroes to add, so the capacitance starts ‘10’ and then continues with a further 4 zeroes - 100,000 picoFarads.
-Since 1 nanoFarad is 1000 picoFarads, there’s 100 nanoFarads in a capacitor marked ‘104’.
+The digits 104 show its capacitance in picoFarads in scientific notation.
+The last figure '4' tells us how many zeroes to add.
+The capacitance starts ‘10’ and then continues with a further 4 zeroes - 100,000 picoFarads.
+Since 1000 picoFarads is 1 nanoFarads, there’s 100 nanoFarads in a capacitor marked ‘104’.

 ***Insert the capacitor marked ‘104’ between***
 - ***d3, the top left leg of the chip (pin 1, immediately anticlockwise from the half-moon shape)***